ShaoxiongYuan/ShaoxiongYuan.github.io/industry-analysis/financial-services.md

 The regulatory backdrop for financial services is tightening on multiple fronts.
 Basel III Endgame (US implementation) requires large banks to increase risk-weighted assets by an estimated 19%, constraining ROE and prompting further balance sheet optimization.
 While the Trump administration has signaled relief on some elements, the overall trajectory of capital requirements for systemically important banks (SIBs) is upward.

 For NBFIs and private credit, the regulatory gap remains wide but is narrowing.
 The EU's inaugural NBFI stress test is scheduled for 2026, and the Federal Reserve Bank of Boston published a major 2025 paper examining private credit's systemic risk dimensions.
-Regulatory arbitrage — the absence of LCR requirements, mark-to-model flexibility, limited disclosure — has enabled private credit's growth but also created the opacity that makes systemic risk assessment difficult.
+Regulatory arbitrage, which means the absence of LCR requirements, mark-to-model flexibility, limited disclosure, has enabled private credit's growth but also created the opacity that makes systemic risk assessment difficult.

 ---